Token Limiting

 Parameters:

-algorithm: Rate limiting algorithm (currently onlyfixed_windowis supported)window_size: Time window for the limit (e.g.,'10 seconds','1 minute','1 hour')max_token: Maximum number of tokens allowed within the window
+scope: (route,user,group) – optional, defaultroutealgorithm: limiting algorithm (commonlyfixed_window)window_size: time window for the limit (e.g.,10 seconds,1 minute,1 hour)max_token: maximum number of tokens allowed within the window

 Storage Backend